We take a look at one of the most frequently asked questions, ‘What are the property rights of couples who live together?’

 The Trust of Land and Trustee Act 1996

-The starting point for unmarried couples is that the property you live in belongs to the person who owns it.
+The starting point for those who live together is that the property belongs to the person who owns it.
 If you are not named on the property title then you aren’t the legal owner and have no automatic right to receive the proceeds of any sale.
 If you are a cohabitee whose name isn’t on the title and you want to claim an interest in it then you’ll have to apply to the court under the Trust of Land and Trustee Act 1996 for the court to decide whether you have a valid interest, and if so how much it is worth.

 To do this successfully you will have to establish that a trust has arisen and that your partner (or ‘ex’ partner), the property owner, is holding the property on trust for you both.